Assignment 3:

 B: 1/32 flash

-Cristin Coppess sits inside of Moore hall in the hallway of the 4th floor by a studio set up.
+Cristin Coppess sits inside of Moore hall in the hallway of the 4th floor by a studio set up surrounded by newspapers and journals.

 SETTINGS: 1/125, f4, ISO 200